40 Bold and Cozy Maximalist Decor Ideas for a Warm, Lived-In Look

 Jewel tones are making a big splash in homes this year.
 Inspired by precious gems, these colors bring luxury and depth to any room.
 Designers use emerald green sofas and sapphire blue walls to create eye-catching focal points.
 Jewel tones work well with modern and traditional decor, adding warmth in winter and a cool vibe in summer.

 They blend beautifully with wood finishes and metallic accents.
-These colors also affect mood, from calming blue to energizing red.
+These colors also affect mood, ranging from the calming blue to the energizing red.
 In urban homes, jewel tones warm up spaces with lots of glass and steel.
-Whether it’s a bold accent wall or a vibrant piece of furniture, these colors transform interiors.
+Whether it’s a bold accent wall or a vibrant piece of furniture, these colors can transform an interior.

 2. Abundant Pillows